 What is elective surgery?

 Elective surgery refers to a procedure that a physician may recommend but an insurance company may not consider medically necessary.
 In cases of elective surgery, many insurance companies require notification in advance of that surgery and admission.
 Your insurance company specifies how far in advance notification is required.
 You should inform our admissions office at 515-239-2959 of the required insurance information as soon as possible.
 We suggest that you request a written guarantee from your insurance company stating that it will cover your procedure.

 If I do not have insurance, when is my payment due?

 Payment for services is due in full 30 days after you receive your first bill from us.
-You can also make an appointment with one of our accounts receivable representatives or financial counselors to discuss alternate payment arrangements by calling 515-239-2111.
+You can also make an appointment with one of our financial counselors to discuss alternate payment arrangements by calling 515-239-2111.